Travis Konecny Game Preview: Flyers vs. Predators

 Konecny Season Stats Insights

-- In six of 27 games this season, Konecny has had an assist, including two games with multiple assists.
+- In nine of 31 games this season, Konecny has had an assist, including two games with multiple assists.

-- The implied probability is 57.1% that Konecny hits the over on his points prop total based on the odds.
+- Konecny's odds on his points over/under carry an implied probability of 61.7% that he goes over.

-- The implied probability of Konecny going over his assist prop bet, based on the odds, is 33.9%.
+- There is an implied probability of 37.7% of Konecny going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.